A Meditation On Time

 - Walking Meditation: Walk slowly and deliberately, paying full attention to the sensation of each step on the ground.

 As you begin, be compassionate with yourself.
-The path to presence isnโt always blissful.
-You might sit down to meditate and be met with intense boredom, restlessness, or a voice saying, โThis is a waste of time!
-You have so much to do!โ
+The path to presence isn't always blissful.
+When you sit down to meditate, you may encounter intense boredom, restlessness, or an inner voice insisting, "You're wasting time!
+There are so many things you need to do!"

-This is entirely normal.
-The ego-mind constructs its identity from past experiences and future aspirations.
+We fully anticipate it.
+The ego-mind builds its identity from past stories and future plans.
 For the ego, the spaciousness of the present can feel like a threat to its very existence.

 To deepen your engagement, consider journaling on these questions: